-Cornerstone of the Native Caribbean Heritage Preservation Project, Restoring the Heart of Ní’Tiñao is a traveling archive that refutes eurocolonial claims of native Caribbean subdivision and extinction.
-It traverses borders to inspire international documentation of residents gardening rich cultures of low-income communities, ensuring our stories are no longer exploited and capitalized.
+Restoring the Heart of Ní’Tiñao is a traveling archive that refutes eurocolonial claims of native Caribbean subdivision and extinction.
+It traverses borders to inspire international documentation and story-sharing of residents gardening rich cultures of low-income communities, ensuring our stories are no longer exploited and capitalized.
 This exhibit was installed for display in The Loisaida Center, Arts East NY, and El Museo De Los Sures.

-Deeply inspired by Moana in a way that I have never been with any movie or book or story told to me, I contacted The Loisaida Center during the summer of 2016 and requested an Artist Residency.

-My path forward to preserving and globally glorifying Indigenous Caribbean heritage is rooted in Loisaida's resources and unending support.
+My path forward to preserving and globally glorifying Indigenous Afro-diasporic heritage is rooted in The Loisaida Center’s resources and unending support.
 I contacted them during the summer of 2016 and requested an Artist Residency.
-A six month residency from October 2017 to April 2018 cultivated a visual art series relaying emotional responses to my findings.
+A six month residency from October 2017 to April 2018 cultivated this visual art series, relaying emotional and analytical responses to my findings.
 I am conducting interviews from contemporary historians, practitioners of indigenous Afro-Caribbean Heritage, and descendants disconnected from ancestral Caribbean culture.
 The project aims to manifest from the researched and archived history, herstory, principles, spiritual practices, and core values of the indigenous peoples of the Caribbean, an information and resource hub for current and future generations.

 This mission of the project is to ensure that indigenous Caribbean and African heritage are preserved and accessible so future generations may grow up knowing where they come from.
 This will generate a deep understanding of where they are supposed to go and who they are supposed to be.
 If we do not know where we are from, how are we to know where we are supposed to go and who we are supposed to be?